tds333/simver/SimpleVersioning.rst

 and a release with 1.4.1.

-### I really want to have fancy pre-release or other build specifiers?
+**I really want to have fancy pre-release or other build specifiers?**

-Hmm, this is about simple versioning avoiding this kind of stuff.
+Hmm, this is about Simple Versioning avoiding this kind of stuff.
 So please use another version scheme that solves your needs.
 All this complicated specifiers are against the main goal of the this spec.
 But please think some minutes about it, your users and everyone else will be happy if you choose the simple to understand solution.

+**I need also pre-releases for my patch versions, is this possible?**

+Yes this is possible because up to five version parts are allowed.
+And normally you set the next to last number to zero and count with the last number your pre-releases.

+For example you want to do a pre-release for 2.4.2 you start your pre-releases with 2.4.1.0.1 and increment the last number for every additional pre-release. (second pre-release is then 2.4.1.0.2, ...)

+**I am in fear to do something wrong?**

+Keep calm, to meet the spec not much must be done.
+Everything from 0.1 to 1.1.1.1.1 or higher positive numbers is good.
+Keep two things in mind.
+At a minimum one point and up to four points between the numbers, numbers are zero or a positive number.
+Thats it in simple words.

 About